ISOSOL

 • - acute renal failure;

-• - pulmonary oedema, cerebral oedema;
+• - pulmonary edema, cerebral edema;

 • - hypercoagulation, thrombophlebitis;